Computationally and statistically efficient learning of causal Bayes nets using path queries: Algorithms and Sample Complexity

 The values of $\wmin$ and $\wmax$ follow the specifications of Theorem \ref{thrm:NRBN_continuous_general}.
 In addition, the value of $\wmin$ is guaranteed to be greater than $0$ because of the faithfulness assumption (see Assumption \ref{assump:faith}).
-For instance, consider the following ASGN network in Figure \ref{fig:asgn_faith}, assume that $X_1$ is intervened, then we have that the expected value of $X_3$ is $0$ regardless of the value of the intervention.
-This occurs because the effect is canceled via the directed paths $\{(1,2),(2,3)\}$ and $\{(1,3)\}$.
-This motivated us to use the faithfulness assumption and rule out such ``pathological'' parameterizations.
-Finally, in practice, the values of $\wmin$ and $\sigmasub$ are unknown.
-Fortunately, knowing a lower bound of $\wmin$ and an upper bound of $\sigmasub$ suffices for structure recovery.
+For an example about our motivation to use the faithfulness assumption, see Appendix \ref{app:examples}.